Quickstart

 When an r follows a vowel, it can change the sound of the vowel.
 Say toe and tore to hear the difference in the o sound. [er card]

-Vowel Dipthong
+Vowel Diphthong

 A diphthong is two vowel sounds that glide from the first to the second vowel to make one smooth sound, such as oy in boy and oi in coin.
-The ee in see or oo in book are called monothongs because they make a single vowel sound.
+The ee in see or oo in book are called monophthongs because they make a single vowel sound.

 Consonant Digraph